Hunterville

-Hunterville is a small community on State Highway 1, in the Rangitikei district of the North Island of New Zealand.
-It is located halfway between Taupo and Wellington and has a population (2018 census) of 411, a decrease of 18 people from 2013.
+Hunterville is a small town in the Rangitikei district of the North Island of New Zealand.
+It is located halfway between Taupo and Wellington on State Highway 1, and as of the 2018 census has a population of 408.

 The township was named for George Hunter, who was a member of the Wellington Provincial Council.
 It straddles the state highway as well as the main trunk railway in the foothills forming the gateway to the Central Plateau.